What is considered a hostile work environment in California?

 Requirements for a Hostile Work Environment

-Unfortunately, even if your job is taking an emotional toll on you, you may not have a hostile work environment case.
-In order to sue for a hostile work environment, your situation must meet the following criteria:
+In order to sue your employer for a hostile work environment, your situation must meet the following criteria:

 - Actions or behavior that discriminate against a protected classification, such as religion, sex, age, race, or disability;